 My recommendation, unless you want to be a kernel developer, is not to allow yourself to get stuck at this point.

-This is a very dense topic and understanding all the details of all the aspects of operating systems is very time consuming.
+This is a very dense topic.
+Understanding all the details of all the aspects of operating systems is very time consuming.

 Grasping the main fundamental operating systems concepts is good enough to keep you going but don’t get bogged down in details.

-Another resource I highly recommend is the OSDev Wiki especially if you want to learn how to create your own kernel (this is pretty advanced but something that 99% of software engineers can’t do)
+Another resource I highly recommend is the OSDev Wiki, especially if you want to learn how to create your own kernel.
+This is pretty advanced, but it’s something that the vast majority of software engineers can’t do.

 6- Distributed Systems